peterwwillis/clenv/.ext/README.md

 # About

 This directory contains the *Extensions* for `clenv`.
 They are currently implemented as shell scripts, but any executable file can be an *Extension*.

-Each simply takes environment variables and command-line arguments and is fully responsible for installing and running programs.
+Each takes environment variables and command-line arguments, and is fully responsible for installing and running programs in an *Environment*.

+Extensions assume they are running in an *Environment* directory.
+They will change to a `$CLENV_DIR/$CV_NAME` directory first if those environment variables are set.

 ---